Charles III proclaimed king at tradition-steeped ceremony

 This is the first time the accession ceremony has been held since 1952, when Queen Elizabeth II took the throne.

 Charles was accompanied at the ceremony by his wife Camilla, the Queen Consort, and his eldest son Prince William.
-William is now heir to the throne and known by the title Charles long held, Prince of Wales.
+William is now heir to the throne and is now known by the title that Charles long held, Prince of Wales.

 The ceremony ended with a royal official publicly proclaiming King Charles III the monarch from a balcony at the palace.
 In centuries past, this would have been the first official confirmation the public had of their new sovereign.